Evryway/evryway.github.io/_posts/2016-2-28-Dev-Blog-Week-1.md

 [Week one in the real world](https://youtu.be/HlTIzz9toiU)
 {% include youtubep.html id="HlTIzz9toiU" %}

-I'm [Tim](https://www.linkedin.com/in/tim-swan-14b1b), and my goal is to build something functionally equivalent to the Star Trek holodeck, constrained by today's obvious technology limitations.
-That means (as far as I'm aware) no forcefields, no matter projection, no three dimensional holograms.
-If we take out all the science fiction, what hardware is actually available right now for us to use?
+I'm [Tim](https://www.linkedin.com/in/tim-swan-14b1b), and my goal is to build something functionally equivalent to the Star Trek holodeck, from scratch.
+I'm constrained by today's obvious technology limitations - that means (as far as I'm aware) no forcefields, no matter projection, no three dimensional holograms.
+If we take out all the science fiction, what tools are actually available right now for us to use?

 ## Hardware